Yonet/Angular-Interview-Questions/README.md

 #### General Questions:

 * What did you learn about Angular 2.0 yesterday/this week?
 * What are some of the reasons you would choose to use Angular 2.0 in your project?
+* What did you like about working with Angular 2.0?

 #### Animations Questions: